 Microsoft Store apps are built differently.
 Literally.
 While that's not inherently a bad thing, it introduces some challenges.

 For example, most organizations prefer working with machine-wide installers, but Microsoft Store apps are generally user-provisioned.
-Want to uninstall a store app using Control Panel?
+Want to uninstall a store app using the Control Panel?
 Unfortunately, you can't.
-Store apps aren't populated on the list of installed software in Control Panel because they don't use the same registry keys or even the same install locations as traditional desktop installers.
+Store apps aren't populated on the list of installed software in the Control Panel because they don't use the same registry keys or even the same install locations as traditional desktop installers.

 The changes introduced to Microsoft Store apps also mean they're more difficult to track than traditional installers.
 But keep reading, and we'll show you how to keep track of those elusive Microsoft Store apps.